Understanding Knee Pain

 Biomechanical Interventions

-Biomechanical interventions, including the use of knee braces, have shown significant clinical benefits for managing knee osteoarthritis.
-According to PubMed Central, these mechanical therapies can reduce pain and modify symptoms effectively.
+Biomechanical interventions, including the use of knee braces, have shown significant clinical benefits for managing knee osteoarthritis (PubMed Central).

 Knee braces function by offloading weight from the affected joint area, thereby reducing pain and improving mobility.
 They offer a non-invasive option for patients looking to manage symptoms without undergoing surgical procedures.